Home > Public transport passes

 In NSW Australia children under 4 travel free.
 From 4-15 a child's fare applies.
 From age 16 an adult fare is payable.

-These are the most flexible and the easiest to understand.
-They're also likely to be the cheapest for you.
+The MyMulti Day and MyMultiWeekly tickets are currently the most flexible and the easiest to understand.
+They are valid everywhere, so won't leave you stuck when a bus comes along that doesn't accept the Opal card.
+They're also likely to be the cheapest overall option for you.

 Your Sydney city travel guide starts here

 All MyMulti tickets include unlimited travel on buses and government ferries.

 The amount of train travel you can do depends on which MyMulti ticket you choose.
 I'll discuss the details of each of these city passes below.